naveenjafer/language/README.md

 ## Prepare the folders needed
 Decide on a location where all the relevant generated folders and files will be placed/created.
 I have picked the level where this repo has been duplicated for generating my folders.
+The cloned folder is named "language" so I have placed all the other folders created inside one folder "generatedFolders" that is at the same level as "language".
+`cd ..`

 ### Download Bert model.
+`mkdir generatedFolders`
+`cd generatedFolders`
 `mkdir bertModelVictim`
 `mkdir bertModelExtracted`
 `cd bertModelVictim`